-Figure 1 Cisco 7513 (Rear-Panel View)
+Figure 3 Cisco 7513 (Rear-Panel View with the New Power Supplies)

 Caution To prevent problems with the Cisco 7513, do not mix DC-input and AC-input power supplies in the same chassis.
 Your Cisco 7513 must have either DC-input or AC-input power supplies.
+Do not mix new and older AC-input power supplies in the same chassis.

 The power A bay contains the first (or standard) power supply, and the power B bay contains the second (optional) supply, in systems with redundant power.
-Table 1 lists the AC-input power supply specifications.